ga4gh/data-security/AAI/AAIConnectProfile.md

 &subject_token_type=urn:ietf:params:oauth:token-type:access_token
 &requested_token_type=urn:ga4gh:params:oauth:token-type:passport
 &audience=https://wes.example.org
-&requested_visa_jti=a1b2c3
+&requested_visa_sig=2R0wiAvPiktq5cbRd1Tfh3mCNtQ4CSsnKd8GQ9xmt1Q
-&requested_visa_iss=https%3A%2F%2Fvisa-issuer.example.org
+&requested_visa_sig=r3OwbeMZ38Dz7tS5zEp8XVFFyN0j7BuoMdXjGZo40Xi
 ```

 The Client, in turn, would receive a de-scoped Passport JWT.
-Note that we assume that the Client has *already received* the user's full Passport via another token exchange operation (i.e., as in the above figure), allowing it to specify specific Visas via a *jti*/*iss* combination.
-This expands upon the AAI v1.2 specification where a Passport-Scoped Access Token is exchanged for a Passport that is de-scoped according to the *resource* claim in the token exchange request.
-This approach was problematic in that Broker was required to resolve values of *resource* into identifiers that can be used to filter Visas.
-A means that some assumptions must be made to handle filtering (e.g., *resource* values are to be matched to the *value* claim within ControlledAccessGrant Visas) and does not provide a route to filter for the other standard Visa types or custom Visa types.
+Note that we assume that the Client has *already received* the user's full Passport via another token exchange operation (i.e., as in the above figure), allowing it to specify specific Visas via their signatures.
 Exchanging a Passport for a Passport adds an additional communication exchange
 with the Broker, but allows the burden of Visa filtering to lie with the Client--which has direct knowledge of the specific use for the de-scoped Passport.

-This flow, that of directly sending Passport JWTs to downstream services, has the advantage of allowing the Client to cache a Passport and present it to multiple downstream services
+This "direct forwarding" flow, that of sending a Passport JWT to downstream services, has the advantage of allowing the Client to cache a Passport and present it to multiple downstream services
 without further consultation with the Broker (i.e., the Passport Clearinghouse is no longer required to be a Client of the Broker).
 A receiver of a Passport can then verify authenticity via associated Passport
 and Visa signing keys and the various expiration times.